 Beside a public bar in Lower Thames Street,

 And a clatter and a chatter from within

 Where fishmen lounge at noon: where the walls

 Of Magnus Martyr hold

 Inexplicable splendour of Ionian white and gold”

 For those of you familiar with 1960s urban planning separating walkers from traffic, we experience a classic piece of Pedway architecture next, a footbridge crossing the busy Lower Thames St. Nowhere has the urge to control walkers been stronger than in towns.
-It began in the 19th century with the construction of pavements designed to make walking along the street slightly safer and less grubby and reached its zenith in the planning dictums of the 60s that aimed to separate pedestrians and traffic completely in the belief that the two could never get along together.
+It began in the 19th century with the construction of pavements designed to make walking along the street slightly safer and less grubby, and reached its zenith in the planning dictums of the 60s that aimed to separate pedestrians and traffic completely in the belief that the two would never get along.

 But the plan started to break down by the end of the 70s due to various objections, notably from conservation bodies.
 And in the last decade or so the policy of segregating pedestrians and traffic has gone into sharp reverse with the emerging philosophy of the ‘naked street’, where the dividing lines between pedestrian and motorist (barriers, signs, pavement edges, material changes etc.) are deliberately ‘smudged’ in the belief that this will make motorists pay much more attention.